DmitryMarkovnikov/ya_task/Readme.md

 ### This is an example of tests for MOOC course about data analyse.

-It covers task 1 topic 2 lesson 6 about for loop usage.
+It covers task 1 in topic 2 lesson 6 about for loop usage.

 Because there is no info about how user input code and user output parsed I made few assumptions and created tests based on them.